cloudify-cosmo/cloudify-rest-docs/source/includes/_tenants.md

 --------- | ------- | -----------
 `username` | string | The user name to add to the tenant.
 `tenants_name` | string | The name of the tenant to which to add the user.
+`role` | string | (Optional) The name of the role assigned to the user in the tenant.
+If not passed the default tenant role will be used.

 ### Response
 A `Tenant` resource.